Amin Massoudi: Career

-After his time working for Rob Ford, Massoudi worked as strategic adviser with Amir Remtulla & Associates and also as a senior consultant Capitol Hill Group.
+After his time working for Rob Ford, Massoudi worked as strategic adviser with Amir Remtulla & Associates and also as a senior consultant with Capitol Hill Group.
 Massoudi then worked as an executive assistant for Toronto City Councillor Doug Ford.
 In 2019, when Doug Ford was the Ontario Premier, Massoudi was promoted from his deputy chief of staff to his principal secretary.
 During the 2022 Ontario general election, Massoudi was the chair of the Progressive Conservative Party of Ontario's re-election campaign.

 In July 2022, the Toronto Star reported that Massoudi is leaving his government job to work in the private sector.

 Personal life

 In March 2014, Massoudi took a career break to get cancer treatment.
 His lymph nodes were removed during surgery at Toronto General Hospital.